rvjc/free-mandelbrot/README.md

 car-tinkering and sports as it is for software development.
-Most of us have the intellectual capacity and curiosity to do this, but the stimulus is often absent and the fear factor is ever-present, not least because those who have moved up the learning curve rapidly make it seem like an impossible task.
+Most of us have the intellectual capacity and curiosity to do this, but the stimulus is often absent and the fear factor is ever-present, not least because those who have got over the "hump" and moved up the learning curve rapidly make it seem like an impossible task.

 One of the downsides of school-work in general, and math in particular, is that we have to learn stuff whose benefits